-Platelets are cell fragments that function in the clotting system.
+Platelets are circulating cell fragments that function in the clotting system.
 Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes, which in turn shed platelets from their cytoplasm.
-Thrombopoietin is produced in the liver at a constant rate and its circulating level is determined by the extent to which circulating platelets are cleared, and possibly by bone marrow megakaryocytes.
+Thrombopoietin is produced in the liver at a constant rate and its circulating level is determined by how much is bound to circulating platelets and possibly to bone marrow megakaryocytes and the extent to which circulating platelets are cleared.
 Platelets circulate for 7 to 10 days.
 About one third are always transiently sequestered in the spleen.

 Platelet disorders include

-Any of these conditions, even those in which platelets are increased, may cause defective formation of hemostatic plugs and bleeding.
+Any of these conditions, even those in which platelets are markedly increased, may cause defective formation of hemostatic plugs and bleeding.